carlosmbe/ActiveSpeakerDetectionStarter/README.md

 This repository aims to implement an MVP Swift based implemtation of Active Speaker Detection by using Speech Diarization Models paired with Vision Models.

-For a detailed tutorial and breakdown of my thoguhts behind this project read this article.
-[Note To Self Add Link When Published]
+For a detailed tutorial and breakdown of my thoguhts behind this project read [this article](https://carlosmbe.hashnode.dev/active-speaker-detection-using-swift-for-ios-and-other-apple-platforms).

 I also wrote a [companion article](https://carlosmbe.hashnode.dev/running-speech-models-with-swift-using-sherpa-onnx-for-apple-development) breaking down the Speech Diarization aspect of this project.